joagre/ratatoskr/ideas/r.md

 writeln("foo")
 ```

-Name conflicts are checkd whenever something is used in the imported
+Name conflicts are checkd when something is referred to in  imported
 modules.
-To start with the modules `std.stdio' will be `std.jobs`.

-`std.jobs` contains the `spawn`, `send` and `recv` functions.
+The `std.jobs` module contains the functionality needed to work with
+concurrent jobs and message in between them, i.e. `spawn()`, `send()`
+and `recv()` functions.